thuhcsi/interspeech2021-multi-scale-style-control/index.md

 ## Quasi-phoneme-scale v.s.
 Frame-scale

+In order to prove that downsampling of fine-grained prosody sequence enhances the robustness of reference attention, we present the style transfer results of Multi-scale Style Models with proposed quasi-phoneme-scale (**proposed**) and frame-scale (**Base-FS**) respectively.
+From left to right, each diagram includes the spectrograms of the reference and synthesized audios, and the alignments of decoder attention and reference attention.

 ### Sample1

 **Reference Audio**

 | Audio | Chinese Text | Emotion |
 | :---- | :---- | :---- |
 | <audio controls><source src="./static/qvsf/ref/case1.wav" type="audio/wav">Your browser does not support the audio element.</audio> | 我顺道来玩一玩好吗？我会学小猫叫哦，喵 | Sad |

 **Result**

 | System | Plot result | Synthesized Audio |
 |:------------|:------------|:------------|
 | Base-FS | ![qvsf_basefs_case1](./static/qvsf/basefs/case1.png) | <audio controls><source src="./static/qvsf/basefs/case1.wav" type="audio/wav">Your browser does not support the audio element.</audio> |